lleizuo/flashcard/README.md

 ## Resource

-Port number: 59353 (Lei Zuo)
+Port number: The port number on server.
-Google API: AIzaSyB7HQtScB7iV0sQBeJd0yJAKlbi_1F7wRI (Jasmine Rattan)
+Google API: Use your Google Translation API.